mrryanjohnston/CLIPSX11/README.md

 1. `<display>` - External address to an X11 Display object.
 2. `<grab-window>` - Integer representing the X11 window in which the pointer is to be grabbed.
-3. `<owner-events?>` - Boolean; if TRUE, events are reported as if the grabbing client owned the events (owner_events argument to XGrabKey).
+3. `<owner-events?>` - Boolean; if TRUE, events are reported as if the grabbing client owned the events (owner_events argument to XGrabPointer).
+4. `<event_mask>` - One of:
-4. `<event_mask>` - An integer representing the event masks for which Pointer events are reported.
-See `lexeme-to-event-mask` or `multifield-to-event-mask` for converting names of event masks into an integer.
+    - An integer representing the event mask.
+Use `lexeme-to-event-mask` or `multifield-to-event-mask` to generate an `INTEGER` for this argument.
+    - A symbol or string representing the event mask modifier.
+    - A multifield of symbols or strings representing values to `|` (or) for the event mask modifier
 5. `<pointer-mode-symbol>` - Symbol controlling pointer freezing behavior during the grab.
 Recognized value:
      * "GrabModeSync" - pointer is frozen until explicitly released (maps to X11 GrabModeSync)
      * anything else (typically "GrabModeAsync") - pointer operates asynchronously (maps to GrabModeAsync)